relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 The languages used within a communication are automatically identified by the system.
 The `Cleansed Extracted Text` field is used to analyze for languages used.
 The following language related fields are populated:
 - `Trace Primary Language`: A fixed-length text field that contains the most used language in the communication (e.g. `French`)
-- `Trace Other Langauges`: A fixed-length text field that lists all of the non-primary languages used in the communication (e.g. `(Language: Danish , Confidence: 540),(Language: Japanese , Confidence: 1977)`)
+- `Trace Other Languages`: A fixed-length text field that lists all of the non-primary languages used in the communication (e.g. `(Language: Danish , Confidence: 540),(Language: Japanese , Confidence: 1977)`)

-An "Unknown" value will populate for text outside that is too small or large (20 Bytes to 40 KB) {: .warn}

 - `Trace Language Switching`: A Yes/No field the denotes whether multiple languages are detected in the communication

+A value `Unknown` will be populated when the text analyzed is less that 20 Bytes or more than 40 MB.
+{: .info}

 **Limitations**
 - If the `Cleansed Extracted Text` field does not contain any content for a communication then results will not be populated for the language identification fields.